trychlos/pwix-app-pages/README.md

     This permission is expected to determine the display/availability/visibility of the display unit for the current user.

+    Do not set anything here for public pages.
+Contrarily, having a `wantPermission` non-empty string means that the permissions of the current user must be validated by the application through the configured `allowFn` function.

 Methods are:

 - `get( key<String> ): Any`